zombodb/zombodb/INSTALL.md

 When upgrading the Postgres extension (```zombodb.so```) it's a good idea to make sure the database has no active connections and that you immediately run:

 ```
-$ psql example -c "ALTER EXTENSION zombodb UPDATE;"
+ALTER EXTENSION zombodb UPDATE;
 ```

 in every database that contains the extension.

-The exisitng Elasticsearch plugin will need to be removed (```bin/plugin -r zombodb```) before an updated version can be installed.
+The existing Elasticsearch plugin will need to be removed (```bin/plugin -r zombodb```) before an updated version can be installed.